A simple guide to your mortgage statement

 Annual interest

-This is where interest is worked out on your mortgage balance on the last day of the previous calendar year.
-With annual interest your monthly mortgage payments will not reduce the balance on which interest is charged until 31 December each year.
+This is where interest is worked out on your mortgage balance on 31 December each year.
+With annual interest your monthly mortgage payments won’t reduce the balance on which interest is charged until then.

 Daily interest

 This is where interest is worked out on your mortgage balance at the end of each day.
 The interest is charged to your account daily, increasing the mortgage balance by the amount of interest.
-If the interest on your mortgage is worked out daily, making your mortgage payments as early as possible in the month will reduce the balance and the amount of interest charged.
+Making your mortgage payments as early as possible in the month will reduce the balance and the amount of interest charged.

 How is my mortgage affected when interest rates change?

-If your mortgage isn’t part of the annual review scheme, your monthly mortgage payment will go up or down whenever there’s a change to your mortgage interest rate.
+If any part of your mortgage has a variable interest rate, your monthly mortgage payment will go up or down whenever there’s a change to your mortgage interest rate.
 Whenever your mortgage interest rate changes, we’ll write to you and tell you about the new interest rate, your new monthly mortgage payment and when this will take effect.

 Why has my monthly payment changed?